 Legal Reasons To Break a Lease Without a Penalty

-The lease usually lasts for one year and may include stipulations under which one or both parties can break the lease early.
+The lease usually lasts one year and may include stipulations under which one or both parties can break the lease early.
 The reasons to break a lease early will vary from state to state but typically include the following:

 While you may not have any other option but to break your lease, you may find yourself:

 - Paying out-of-pocket – Lease agreements often include penalties and fees for breaking a lease.
 Most commonly, an early termination fee is two months’ rent.
-Various state laws limit the maximum amount a landlord can charge, so check your state’s laws and regulations.
+Various state laws limit the maximum amount a landlord can charge, so check your state’s rules and regulations.

 Resources for Renters